rehierl/node-tree-outliner/2-1-hierarchies/1-3-characteristic-subset.md

 Note that ...

+* (s in LS) => (css(s) != {})
+* (css(s) == {}) => (s in PS)
 * (s in LS) <=> (css(s) in P)
 * (s in PS) <=> (css(s) not in P)

 **CLARIFICATION**
+A CSS is understood to be an existing part of a hierarchy.

+Even though a CSS is not necessarily an element in P (i.e. not an explicit set in H), any CSS is understood as an existing subset and consequently as a distinct element.
+That is, because a hierarchy allows to extract any CSS within it.

+**CLARIFICATION**
 Any CSS is disjoint to any other CSS.

-(0) For this statement to not be true, it would have to be possible that two distinct characteristic subsets could exist (within the same hierarchy), which have one or more elements in common.
-That is, both subsets could not be empty.

-(1) For both subsets css(s) and css(t) to not be disjoint, sets s and t would have to share one or more common elements.
+(1) For both subsets css(s) and css(t) to not be disjoint, sets s and t must have one or more elements in common.
 That is, because css(s) is still a subset of s, and css(t) is still a subset of t.

-(2) And because two distinct sets within a hierarchy are either disjoint, ex-or one set is a strict subset of the other, set t is assumed to be a descendant of set s.
+(2) In order for s and t to share one or more elements, t must be a strict subset (i.e. descendant) of s (or vice versa).
+That is, because in a hierarchy, two distinct sets are either disjoint, ex-or one set is a strict subset of the other.

-(3) However, if t would indeed be a descendant of s, then css(s) could not contain any element in t and therefore also not any element in css(t).
+(3) If t would indeed be a descendant of s, then css(s) could (by definition) not contain any element in t and therefore also not any element in css(t).
 Consequently, no two distinct characteristic subsets can exist that have one or more elements in common.
+That is, two distinct characteristic subsets are always disjoint.

 Note that ...

 * css(s) and css(t) are disjoint, for any (s,t in P) and if (s != t)
 * css(s) and css(t) can not have even one element in common

-**CLARIFICATION**
-Any element in css(s) allows to identify its parent set s.

-Because all characteristic subsets are disjoint, no two such subsets can exist that have even one or more elements in common.
-Because of that, any element in css(s) is sufficient to identify parent set s.

-Note that, in order to identify every set within a hierarchy, the CSS of each set must have one or more elements (i.e. non-empty).

 <!-- ======================================================================= -->
-## derived statements
+## set-of-css()

 **CLARIFICATION**
 The parent set of a CSS can be identified as follows: